 - Maturation of cortical interneurons.

-- Evo-Devo: Evolution of neuronal subtypes and acquisition of function-specific properties.
+- Evolution of neuronal subtypes and acquisition of function-specific properties.

 - Functional characterization of human neurons in epileptic tissue

-- Effects of maternal viral infections and inflammation on fetal brain development.
+- Effects of environmental factors, such as maternal viral infections, inflammation, and pre-term birth on fetal brain development and postnatal brain maturation.

-- Effects of schizophrenia/autism-associated genetic mutations on fetal brain development.
+- Effects of schizophrenia-associated genetic mutations on fetal brain development and postnatal brain maturation.

 Single Cell Omics and Spatial Analysis